-- Automating follow-ups to stay in touch with customers and build repeat business
+- Sending customer service follow-ups to stay in touch with customers and build repeat business

-Our final sales closing technique may seem counterintuitive, but it comes straight from Don Snow, owner of Halycon Consulting.
-He specializes in training HVAC sales representatives and offers tried-and-true HVAC sales tips from his own experience.
+This closing technique may seem counterintuitive, but it comes straight from Don Snow, owner of Halycon Consulting.
+He specializes in training HVAC sales representatives and offers sales closing tips from his own experience.

 If you push too hard, your clients will pull back.
 Maybe you’ll get the “actually, we’ve decided to postpone work for another season” line…or find out they’ve gone with a competitor they felt more comfortable with.

 “Disconnect yourself from the sale,” says Don.
-Assuming you’ve followed through the steps above — showed up on time, listened to their concerns and educate them on available solutions, sent a detailed quote and followed-up promptly— you won’t lose them by simply giving them space and time to decide.
+Assuming you’ve followed through the steps above — showed up on time, listened to their concerns, sent a detailed quote, and followed-up promptly— you won’t lose them by simply giving them space and time to decide.

-Of course, no matter how hard you’ve worked to build rapport, establish trust, and follow-up, you still need to ask for the sale.
+No matter how hard you’ve worked to build rapport, establish trust, and follow up, you still need to ask for the sale.

-To help you confidently walk into that closing conversation, here are some respectful, non-pushy sales-closing phrases you can use:
+To help you confidently walk into that closing conversation, here are five respectful, non-pushy sales closing statements you can use: